murisi/L2/README.md

 ```
 In this initial environment the L2 evaluator begins by loading the shared libraries `libraries.so ...` into memory.
 Then the evaluator iterates through each L2 source file after the plus sign.
 Each of the files read should be of the form `expression1 expression2 ... expressionN`.
 For each file, it compiles each [expression](#expression) and emits the corresponding machine code in order.
 This object code is then linked against the heretofore loaded libraries to produce a shared library.
 This shared library is then loaded into memory.

 If a minus sign is supplied as one of the source files, then a minus-prompt is displayed.
 You are expected to enter valid L2 source code.
 Each time you press Enter, a plus-prompt is printed to elicit you to add to the source code so far read.
-Pressing Ctrl-D on an empty line tells the evaluator to compile in the environment all the code entered since the last minus prompt and load it into the environment.
+Pressing Ctrl-D on an empty line tells the evaluator to treat all the code entered since the last minus prompt as if it were an L2 source file.
 If Ctrl-C then Enter is typed in a plus-prompt, heretofore uncompiled code is discarded, and the evaluator returns to minus-prompt state.
-Once this cycle is finished, the evaluator then returns to moves onto the next L2 source file.

 #### Example
 ##### file1.l2